 Background

 Pursuant to the Public Authorities Law, PSEG LI, Service Provider for the Long Island Power Authority (LIPA), submits for review to the Department of Public Service (Department or DPS), proposed plans related to implementation of energy efficiency measures, distributed generation and/or advanced grid technology programs, having the purpose of providing customers with tools to more effectively manage their energy usage and utility bills and improving system reliability and power quality.
-PSEG LI submitted its proposed 2022 Utility 2.0 Plan update to DPS on July 1, 2022 which includes, as an appendix, their annual Energy Efficiency, Beneficial Electrification, & Demand Response Plan (EEBEDR) (previously referred to as the Energy Efficiency and Demand Response Plan - EEDR).
+PSEG LI submitted its proposed 2023 Utility 2.0 Plan update to DPS on June 30, 2023.
+PSEG LI’s annual Energy Efficiency Plan is included as an appendix with the filing.

 Utility 2.0 Plan Proposals

-PSEG LI’s 2022 Utility 2.0 Plan update details 22 initiatives previously reviewed by DPS and approved in prior years by the LIPA Board of Trustees.
-Additionally, the PSEG LI is proposing three new programs in its 2022 Utility 2.0 Plan to begin in 2023, including:
+PSEG LI’s 2023 Utility 2.0 Plan provides updates and budget adjustments on initiatives previously reviewed by DPS and approved in prior years by the LIPA Board of Trustees.
+Additionally, PSEG LI is proposing three new programs in its 2023 Utility 2.0 Plan to begin in 2024, including:

-The EEBEDR Plan describes PSEG LI’s customer-facing energy efficiency programs for residential and commercial customers, their associated energy savings targets, program budgets, and benefit-cost analyses.
+PSEG LI submitted its annual Energy Efficiency (EE) Plan to the DPS on June 30, 2023, as an appendix to its Utility 2.0 filing.
+The EE Plan describes PSEG LI’s customer-facing energy efficiency programs for residential and commercial customers, their associated energy savings targets, program budgets, and benefit-cost analyses.
 PSEG LI utilizes an independent evaluator for evaluation, measurement and verification of energy savings and for technical recommendations to improve program performance on an annual basis.

-The proposed plan provides updates to existing EEBEDR Programs as well as newly proposed programs.
-The total budget for the 2022 EEBEDR portfolio is $93.15 million.
+The total proposed budget for the 2024 EE portfolio is $93.71 million.
 Some of the key program proposals in the Plan include but are not limited to:

-• Energy Efficient Products: provides rebates or incentives for Energy Star certified lighting, Energy Star appliances (e.g. dryers, water heaters, dehumidifiers), pool pumps, advanced power strips, and battery-operated lawn care equipment.
+• Energy Efficient Products: provides rebates or incentives for Energy Star certified linear LED lighting, Energy Star appliances (e.g. dryers, water heaters, dehumidifiers), pool pumps, and advanced power strips.
 This also includes an Appliance Recycling program which provides vouchers to residential and commercial customers upon proper disposal of inefficient refrigerators, freezers, room air conditioners, and dehumidifiers.

 • Home Comfort: offers incentives for efficient heating and cooling systems.
 Home Comfort Partners work with customers to encourage high efficiency choices when purchasing and installing ENERGY STAR ducted split air-source heat pumps, ductless mini split air-source heat pumps, and packaged terminal heat pumps.